agalli93/UDP-TCP-Pilots/README.txt

 	This function takes in the userSelections.ini file and reads in the PILOTS specified data streams to create a header string of them, and the xPlane data streams they're equal to, to determine which dataGroup/dataIndex pairs are required to be read and written into PILOTS.
 Care should be taken after the future work is implemented to ensure to the order that these are output since currently they're output in the order of the data stream as dictated by the for loop in convertInputData.
 Currently it would be necessary to ensure that either: the header is reordered to reflect the dataGroup/dataIndex list numerically, or the user must write the userSelections.ini file in the order of the xPlane dataGroups/dataIndexes.

 	future work: use the dataGroupNums to select which data to request from xPlane (via Fred's code).

-Use the streamVector pairs to determine which data streams to keep and which to throw out.
-Change the order that the PILOTS variables are written to the header to reflect xPlane's data ordering since that is the order in which it is processed and written into the output string.
+===

+public static void deselectAllDataStreams(Initializations config) throws Exception
+	parameters:
+		Intitializations config: class with config data

+	This basic function runs after the initialization and clears all of the currently selected data streams set by xPlane for transmission.
+For this function to work, it is required that the user correctly input the IP address of the xPlane computer and the port over which they will receive the data.
+The port can be set in "Settings -> Net Connections -> UDP Port -> port that we receive on"

 ===